stephaneVercouillieBMID/slate/source/index.html.md

 If no user record is storing the `sub` claim value, then you should implement one of the following scenarios to map the `sub` to the corresponding User account:

 <ul>
-  <li>If you requested User attributes in the Authentication request, a different claim (e.g.: email address, phone number, …) can be used to automatically associate an existing account during the first sign-in session.
+  <li>If you requested User attributes in the Authentication Request, a different claim (e.g.: email address, phone number, …) can be used to automatically associate an existing account during the first sign-in session.
 You will then update that User's record with the sub claim.<br>Since the ID Token always includes the sub claim along with other claims, on subsequent sessions, your application will identify that User with the sub claim only.</br><br>This is the most optimal flow from UX point of view as it will be easier for Users to start interacting with your application.
 Providing the information as part of the OpenID Authentication Request will reduce the number of round trips that need to be made.
 In turn, this should reduce the amount of time it takes for a User to sign up.</br>
   </li>
 </ul>